Biden’s 1st Cabinet picks expected Tuesday amid road blocks

 Ron Klain, Biden’s incoming chief of staff, offered no details Sundays about which department heads Biden would first announce.
 The Associated Press has reported that Biden could name his nominee for secretary of state or treasury secretary this coming week.

 Biden has pledged to build the most diverse government in modern history, and he and his team often speak about their desire for his administration to reflect America.
-That has some Washington observers waiting to see whether he will make history by nominating the first woman to lead the Pentagon, the Treasury Department or the Department of Veterans Affairs, or the first African American at the Defense Department, the VA or the Treasury Department.
+He is being watched to see whether he will make history by nominating the first woman to lead the Pentagon, the Treasury Department or the Department of Veterans Affairs, or the first African American at the top the Defense Department, the Interior Department or the Treasury Department.

 Biden said last week he had settled on his pick for treasury secretary.